 - Wargs or skinchangers do this in A Song of Ice and Fire, mostly with wolves, but other animals are possible.
 With training, they can learn to actually control the animal, but this trope is the first hint that you've got the potential.
 All of the Stark children are potential wargs, though Sansa never learned how due to her direwolf being killed, and only Bran and Arya have shown themselves to be able to use it on anything other than their direwolves.
 This can also be done to humans, though they don't like it - when Varamyr tries to take over a human she gouges out her eyes and bites off her tongue in the fight for control of her body.

-- Herald Eldan in the Heralds of Valdemar books has animal telepathy as one of his abilities, which gives him a touch of this as well.
-Many Heralds with strong "sight" Gifts can do this with their Companions — though these are closer to guardian spirits than the horses they resemble.
+- Herald Eldan, seen most prominently in By the Sword, has animal telepathy as one of his abilities, which gives him a touch of this as well.
+Many Heralds with strong "sight" Gifts can See Through Their Companions' Eyes, but Companions are not horses, despite being horse-shaped.

 - This is essentially how Animist magic works in the book The Animist; Animists each have a familiar they are bonded to for good, and they are able to use this ability to parse which useful spirits are in the area.
 The Animist is also able to full-on take over their familiar's mind if they need to — the interesting twist here is that whenever they do this, their familiar has taken over their mind too a la a Body Swap.
 This leads to things like the protagonist unintentionally appearing to make a complete ass of himself at a fancy dinner while switching places with his female rat familiar...